frecklebars/brobotto/README.md

-pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified) isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm)
+pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified) isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm) sex | im sorry its dumb its not inappropriate, just dumb

 ### other features:
 * has a 5% chance of saying something witty that has a 100% chance of being something dumb
 * will brighten ur day if you type `:)`
 * replies to your `bro`s like the real bro he is
+* says `nice` when he needs to
 * is cool B)